varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

 	         Time when the request was received, in the format specified by X.  The time specification format is the same as for strftime(3).

+	      %T
+	         Time taken to serve the request, in seconds.

 	      %U
 	         The request URL without any query string.
 Defaults to